A large-deviations principle for all the cluster sizes of a sparse Erd\H{o}s-R\'enyi graph: Introduction

 where $K(m,\widetilde m) = \lim_{N\rightarrow\infty} N K_N(m,\widetilde m)$ is the limiting coagulation kernel (in our case, $K(m,\widetilde m)=m\widetilde m$).
 This is the famous {\em Smoluchowski equation}.
 Intuitively, the positive terms on the right-hand side of \eqref{e:smol} take into account that the fraction of particles of mass $k$ increases if a particle of mass $m$ and one of mass $\widetilde m$ (with $m+\widetilde m=k$) merge and this happens with rate $K(m,\widetilde m)$.
 On the other hand, the negative term describes that a particle of mass $k$ can coagulate with particles of any size $m$ with rate $K(k, m)$ and this is why it involves an infinite sum (over all $m\in \N$).
 One can check for $t\leq 1$ that $\Lambda^*(1;t)$ appearing in Theorem \ref{thm-phasetrans} is the exact solution of \eqref{e:smol}, the Smoluchowski equation, also given in \cite[Table 2]{Ald99}.
 As a consequence, the above mentioned gelation phase transition as well as the solution of the Smoluchowski ODE are also clear from our results in Sections \ref{sec-Results} and \ref{sec-phasetrans} and receive therefore a new interpretation in terms of combinatorial structures.

 In the light of the process character of the Marcus--Lushnikov coagulation model, it will be desirable to derive a pathwise version of the LDP of Theorem \ref{thm-LDP}.
-This will require a version of that theorem with start from an arbitrary configuration rather than from $S_i^{\ssup N}(0)=1$.
-This may also be interesting for the time-dependent version of the Erd\H{o}s--R\'enyi graph $(\Gcal(N,1-\e^{t/N}))_{t\in[0,\infty)}$, but not as natural as for the Marcus--Lushnikov model.
-Another aspect that makes it particular interesting for coagulation models is the availability of alternative methods in the spirit of Wentzell--Freidlin theory to derive pathwise LDPs for coagulation models, see \cite{Mie17}.
+This will require a version of that theorem which starts from an arbitrary configuration rather than from $S_i^{\ssup N}(0)=1$.
+This may also be interesting for the time-dependent version of the Erd\H{o}s-R\'enyi graph $(\Gcal(N,1-\e^{t/N}))_{t\in[0,\infty)}$, but not as natural as for the Marcus--Lushnikov model.
+Another aspect that makes it particularly interesting for coagulation models is the availability of alternative methods in the spirit of Wentzell--Freidlin theory to derive pathwise LDPs for coagulation models, see \cite{Mie17}.
 Let us also mention that, in the renowned paper \cite{Ald97}, time is expanded around the critical value $t=1$, and the mesoscopic components of the graph are compared to a stochastic process known as the \emph{multiplicative coalescent}.
 Although we allow for fluctuations around $t$ (our LDP holds for any sequence $t_N\sim t$), we cannot capture this regime around $t=1$, since we expect a LDP for mesoscopic particles to hold on a different scale.
-Another natural direction of our future research is an extension to the case of an {\it inhomogeneous} Erd\H{o}s--R\'enyi graph as introduced in \cite{BoJaRi07}.
+Another natural direction of our future research is an extension to the case of an {\it inhomogeneous} Erd\H{o}s-R\'enyi graph as introduced in \cite{BoJaRi07}.
 We will defer future work to these questions.